ElarOdas/componentStructure/README.md

 ./createReactStructure -t /path/to/target -s /path/to/structure
 ```

 The program can be run without flags.
-The default values are -t:./src/components and -s:./componentStructure.yaml
+The default values are -t:./src/components and -s:./componentStructure.yaml.

-The provided yaml file should be the dictionary names as keys and the component names as arrays
+The provided yaml file should be the dictionary names as keys and the component names as arrays.

 ```yaml Sample structure
 Meal: